-Full of vitamins and nutrients such as vitamins C and A, these bright coloured picks will boost your immune system ahead of winter.
+Bring orange hues of colour into your smoothies, juices and salads as you move aside the greens.
+Full of vitamins and nutrients such as vitamins C and A, these bright coloured picks will boost your immune system.

-"Orange is the new green, so get your 'orange' on this year and start consuming more colours in your diet"
+"Orange is the new green, so get your 'orange' on and start consuming more colours in your diet."

 Sweet potato: This cheap and delicious orange number is great for any time of the day.
 Once steamed, freeze in small portions and use as a base for smoothies.
 They will deliver a naturally sweet taste and serve as one vegetable in your daily intake, first thing in the morning.
 Another tip is to puree and use as a spread on sandwiches or roast for adding to salads at lunch.
 Dinner options are wedges with hummus, or stuffed sweet potatoes Mexican style - add cheese, beans and salsa, Yum!
 Last, but not least, try adding sweet potato to your chocolate brownies.
 Not only will they be moist and decadent, but you won’t even know you are eating a serve of sweet potato with your dessert.
 Sweet potato is high in Carotenoids and Vitamin A,.